laZZbard/JR_Bigwork/README.md

-# JR_Bigwork
+# JR_Gteat Assignment
-2023 Computer Software Basis Big Work
+2023 Computer Software Basis Great Assignment
 This Big Work requests us to forecast the fight flow of Frankfull Airport according to the data.
 And I'm in charge of the Map-API and Flight route display.

 This repository includes the process of my learning of ArcGIS API and Baidu API.
 Also the final HTML file.